 We are expecting that with the release of next-generation consoles such as PlayStation 5 and Xbox series X, the rage engine will evolve further than anything previously.
 Fans are waiting for Rockstar’s next big release, rumored to be Grand Theft Auto VI, which is likely to take full advantage of the increased power of these consoles.
 With the power of enhancing AI bigger open worlds, and more advanced environmental systems may be coming soon.

-Rockstar has put significant effort into improving online multiplayer, as shown in GTA Online and Red Dead Online, built on the RAGE engine.
-Future updates to the engine will likely continue to improve these modes, keeping them competitive in an increasingly focused industry on live service games.
+Rockstar has put significant effort into improving online multiplayer, as shown in GTA Online and Red Dead Online, both built on the RAGE_engine.
+Future updates to the engine will likely continue to improve these modes, keeping them competitive in an industry that is increasingly focused on live service games.

 Final Thoughts